The department offers two programs of graduate study, one leading to the Ph.D. degree and the other to a free-standing Master of Arts (M.A.) degree.

 Third, we are not divided into humanists and social scientists.
 Different members of the department draw upon different disciplinary tools, including those of comparative literature, history, science studies, law, critical philology, anthropology, political economy, and political theory.
 Most of our students take the opportunity to benefit from this rich post-disciplinary environment.
 There are also numerous colloquia and other regular events that bring this larger community together.
 At the same time, many students specialize in a particular set of theoretical approaches and disciplinary tools, sometimes in conjunction with work in another department or program.

-From 2010, MESAAS is organizing its intellectual program around four distinct but overlapping themes.
+The intellectual program of MESAAS can be loosely divided into four distinct but overlapping themes.
 Most of the department's research faculty work across more than one of these areas, and some across three or four.
 The four areas of focus complement and cross-cut the older division into Middle East and South Asian, and more recently African, studies, pointing towards a developing conversation across regional and linguistic specializations.
 The themes provide a way of organizing the curriculum, encouraging students to develop one or more linguistic and regional specializations, in combination with one or more thematic orientations.

 The four themes are: